TejasBob/TejasBob.github.io/_posts/2017-12-31-interfacing_c_cuda_with_python.md

 	    cudaFree(d_r);
 	    cudaFree(d_gray);
 	}
 	}

+Above function will be exposed in python code to perform RGB2GRAY conversion.
-In this code we allocate memory for r,g,b channel arrays on gpu.
-THe variables d_a, d_b, d_c are the pointers to memory on GPU (d_ in the name refers to device variable, GPU is called as Device and CPU machines are Host)
+Here, we allocate memory for R,G,B channel arrays on GPU.
+THe variables d_b, d_g, d_r are the pointers to memory on GPU (d_ in the name refers to device variable, GPU is called as Device and CPU machines are Host).
+Save above code in a file name cuda_lib.cu

 Once the file is ready, run the following command to generate the .so file.

-	path_to_nvcc -Xcompiler -fPIC -shared -o cuda_gray.so cuda_gray.cu
+	path_to_nvcc -Xcompiler -fPIC -shared -o cuda_gray.so cuda_lib.cu

 Now let's see the python part.